FRC-Sonic-Squirrels/3061-lib/README.md

 * Setting Steer Offsets (e.g., ```FRONT_LEFT_MODULE_STEER_OFFSET```) in DrivetrainConstants.java
     * set ```DEBUGGING``` in SwerveModule.java to true
     * for finding the offsets, use a piece of 1x1 metal that is straight against the forks of the front and back modules (on the left and right side) to ensure that the modules are straight
-    * point the bevel gears of all the wheels in the same direction (either facing left or right), and preferably you should have the wheels facing in the direction where a postive input to the drive motor drives forward; if for some reason you set the offsets with the wheels backwards, you can change the ```DRIVE_MOTOR_INVERTED``` to fix
+    * point the bevel gears of all the wheels in the same direction (either facing left or right), and preferably you should have the wheels facing in the direction where a positive input to the drive motor drives forward; if for some reason you set the offsets with the wheels backwards, you can change the ```DRIVE_MOTOR_INVERTED``` to fix
     * open Shuffleboard, go to the SwerveModule tab, and see 4 indicators called "Mod 0 Cancoder", "Mod 1 Cancoder", etc. If you have already straightened the modules, copy those 4 numbers exactly (to 2 decimal places) to their respective ```STEER_OFFSET``` constants
     * set ```DEBUGGING``` in SwerveModule.java back to false
 * Angle Motor PID Values (```ANGLE_KP```, ```ANGLE_KI```, ```ANGLE_KD```) in SwerveModuleConstants.java:
     * set ```TUNING_MODE``` in Constants.java to true
     * open Shuffleboard, go to the SmartDashboard tab, and see controls for each of the PID values; values can be changed via these controls as you interactively tune the controller
     * start with a low P value (0.01)
-    * multiply by 10 until the module starts oscilating around the set point
+    * multiply by 10 until the module starts oscillating around the set point
     * scale back by searching for the value (for example, if it starts oscillating at a P of 10, then try (10 -> 5 -> 7.5 -> etc.)) until the module overshoots the setpoint but corrects with no oscillation
     * repeat the process for D; the D value will basically help prevent the overshoot
     * ignore I